Corporate Governance

 Our Remuneration Committee recommends to our Board of Directors a framework of remuneration for our directors and key executives and recommends specific remuneration packages for each Executive Director and the CEO.
 All aspects of directors' and key executives’ remuneration, including but not limited to directors' fees, salaries, allowances and bonuses, options and benefits in kind are dealt with by our Remuneration Committee.
 The Remuneration Committee and the Board rely, among other things, on periodical remuneration surveys conducted by independent Israeli remuneration experts (such as Zviran Compensation and Benefits Solutions), and on general insights with regard to the competitive environment in which the Company operates, and the current trends regarding employees’ recruitment and retention.
 Each member of our Remuneration Committee abstains from voting on any resolutions in respect of his/her remuneration package.
 The remuneration of our independent directors, who are deemed also as “External Directors” according to the provisions of the Israeli Companies, is also subject to the limitations set by Israeli law.

 The Company's overall remuneration policy and specific remuneration packages for the directors and key executives were presented to the General Meeting and approved by it at the Annual General Meeting held on 27 April 2021.
 Further adjustments of specific remuneration packages were approved at the Annual General Meeting held on 26 April 2022.
+The Company's new remuneration policy and the proposed remuneration packages for the years 2024-2026 are now being brought to the shareholders' approval in the Company's Annual General Meeting, scheduled for 24 April 2024 (the "2024 AGM").

 Principle 7: Level and Mix of Remuneration